-Boys Town National Research Hospital, with funding from the National Institute for Deafness and other Communication Disorders (NIDCD), is soliciting applications from AuD students for a three-month, full-time (40 hours per week), clinical or translational research training experience in the hearing sciences.
-Each AuD student will be involved in a specific research project, working with one of 14 investigators currently conducting clinical or translational research related to audiology.
-Investigators, laboratory names, and brief descriptions of areas of research are provided through the link at the bottom of this page.
+Boys Town National Research Hospital, with funding from a T35 training grant from the National Institute for Deafness and other Communication Disorders (NIDCD), is soliciting applications from AuD students for a three-month, full-time, clinical or translational research training experience in the hearing sciences.
+Each AuD student will be involved in a specific research project, working with one of 14 investigators currently conducting clinical or translational research related to hearing and balance:

 Investigators and Laboratories Available to AuD Students

 Students will be matched with a mentor according to the students’ interests and mentor availability.
 Other benefits of the T35 traineeship include:

 This is an excellent opportunity for AuD students to obtain a significant exposure to research in an active laboratory conducting research related to clinical and experimental audiology, and may be of particular interest to students who are considering pursuing a PhD.

 Each student will receive a stipend of $1910/month for each of the three months they participate in the program.
 Costs associated with research (e.g., subject fees) are supported by NIH grants held by hospital faculty or other sources.